ggoforth/cart-mean-stack/01/03-variables-and-datatypes.md

 **Variables & Datatypes**

 Variables are one of the essential building blocks of just about any programming language.
-It's a container that can contain any kind of info, and then used again later.
+It's a container that can hold any kind of info, and then used again later.

 * Variables are storage for your data.